Guided Tour 🥾

 We can also simply specify the directory where the task definitions live, and it will be scanned recursively in order to recover all task definitions.

-alsek my_project
+alsek thread-pool my_project

 Advanced options